-The Lucid L300 adjustable base is one of my all time favorite adjustable bed frames.
-Not only does it feature a sturdy steel construction, dual-side USB ports, and plenty of position variability, but it also comes in a split design.
+The Nectar adjustable base is one of my all time favorite adjustable bed frames.
+Not only does it feature a sturdy construction, massage settings, dual-side USB ports, and plenty of position variability.
+It does come in a split design.
 This means folks on either side of the bed can adjust the base to their personal preferences, making it a great option for couples.